 - Get feedback from an existing customer on your services with follow up emails

-- Use a field service CRM to track important client details to deliver personalized service
+- Use a plumber CRM to track important client details to deliver personalized service

 - Let customers request work, approve estimates, and pay invoices 24/7 through client hub